 Prospects for Bass

 The 2024 battle at party level was between Labor and Lambie Network, but it wasn't all that close (Pentland was 4.4% (0.35 Q) ahead at the time Labor's third candidate exited).
-One possibility here is that Pentland doesn't get very much without the JLN name, and in this case Labor picks up the third seat without much difficulty.
-But if Pentland does well as perhaps the most prominent non-Green no-stadium option then Labor could have trouble having just one incumbent.
+One possibility here is that Pentland doesn't get very much without the JLN name, and in this case Labor picks up the third seat without much difficulty (unless things go terribly for them, in which case the Liberals might get four).
+But if Pentland or the Nationals do well as non-Green non-stadium options then Labor could have trouble having just one incumbent.

 For the Liberals the most likely top three in some order will be Ferguson (1.44 quotas in his own right last time), Archer and Fairs.
 Ferguson has had a poor term losing his Cabinet position to the Spirits fracas, but would have to go a long way down to lose from there.
 It will be very challenging for Simon Wood to hold his seat with Archer in the mix.

 In theory a two-party swing of just over 4% would see Labor take the Liberals' third seat even in the event of Pentland or some other independent winning.
 However this is not that easy.
 Labor has only the one incumbent, Janie Finlay, who will probably get quota and then some, but the rest of their ticket may not be high-profile enough to hold off leakage risks.
-With six of seven candidates declared, the Labor ticket does not look particularly strong.
+Lyons has some profile left over from his federal term and has kept active since and may pick up some of O'Byrne's votes, some will also go to Greene and others.

 I expect Rosol will retain her seat.
 While the Greens are not assured of getting quota in their own right here, there should be enough scatter that anything over, say, 0.8 Q (10%) is fine.